 “Medical treatment for athlete’s foot has not changed much over the last 10 years,” Dr. Richardson noted.
-If you have an infection, he recommended using antifungal powders and sprays inside your shoes.
+If you have infected feet, he recommended using antifungal powders and sprays inside your shoes.
 In the case of a more advanced infection, he prefers a two-pronged approach of oral medication and topicals/sprays/powders.

-In addition to treating the infection with the recommended medication, the Centers for Disease Control & Prevention (CDC) also recommends do the following to help control a case of athlete’s foot:
+In addition to treating infected skin with the recommended medication, the Centers for Disease Control & Prevention (CDC) also recommends do the following to help control a case of athlete’s foot:

 In addition, the NIH recommended drying your toes thoroughly after bathing, and applying antiseptic powder containing tolnaftate or clotrimazole to your feet afterward, especially between your toes.
 Most healthy people will notice full recovery in 7-14 days.